 As the host of the party, it’s a good idea for you to understand how to play Pyramid before you teach it to your guests.
-Although many people know this pyramid drinking game, not everyone may understand the rules, and it can be a little more complicated than some other drinking games out there.
+Although many people know this game, not everyone may understand the rules, and it can be a little more complicated than some other drinking games out there.

 Read through this article to get a good feel for how to play Pyramid.
-We’ll give you a quick rundown of the basics behind this pyramid drinking game and walk you through the default ruleset for the game as well.
+We’ll give you a quick rundown of the basics behind this game and walk you through the default ruleset for the game as well.
 From there, we’ll also give you some suggestions for variations you might want to try.

 By the time you finish reading this article, you’ll be ready to host a rowdy game of Pyramid at your next party.
 Stock up on your favorite alcoholic beverages, grab a deck of cards, and invite your friends over to enjoy this fun and exciting drinking game together!

-Understanding the basics of this pyramid drinking game is a great way to get started playing it.
+Understanding the basics of this game is a great way to get started playing it.
 Pyramid is a little bit of a tricky game, especially for those who have never played it before, so brushing up on some of the framework for this drinking game can go a long way toward ensuring you and your guests have a great time playing it.

 - Why is it called Pyramid?
 This game is called Pyramid simply because the cards are arranged in a triangular “pyramid” shape before playing.
 This arrangement makes it easy to pay attention to how many sips or shots a player must take per round of the game, as the number increases with each row of the pyramid.